 Allocating EPS Metered Data to Generator Owners When it is Net Load

+EPS Generation Resource sites that are being netted by ERCOT will have a single CR associated with the Load.
+The ERCOT system will poll the EPS metering Facilities related to the actual Generation Resource Facility and store the meter data at 15-minute intervals.
+This metering data will be validated, estimated, edited, and compensated for losses as necessary, and be netted as required.
+For intervals when data is net Load, the Load will be assigned to a single ESI ID.
+The consumption quantities for the ESI IDs will be used in all energy settlement calculations and reports.

+[PIP105: Multiple owners of a single unit want to be able to split the generation meter for load (auxiliary power).
+Current design does not provide for splitting generation load to multiple ESI-Ids.
+Replace paragraph above with the following when implemented.]

-EPS Generation Resource sites that are being netted by ERCOT may have multiple CRs associated with the Load.
+EPS Generation Resource sites that are being netted by ERCOT may have a multiple CRs associated with the Load.
 The ERCOT system will poll the EPS metering Facilities related to the actual Generation Resource Facility and store the meter data at 15-minute intervals.
 This metering data will be validated, estimated, edited, and compensated for losses as necessary, and be netted as required.
 For intervals when data is net Load, the fixed ownership percentages stored in the asset database will be used to allocate the consumption to multiple ESI Ids.
 The consumption quantities for the ESI IDs will be used in all energy settlement calculations and reports.

 Loss Compensation of EPS Meter Data